VALENTINAMOVILSANDOVAL/ai2023/README.md

-# Artificial Intelligence EAFIT
+# AI Mindset: Insights from EAFIT's Course on Artificial Intelligence

+Hey there!

-Hey, welcome!
-This is my AI repository.
-I've got a bunch of AI algorithms lined up for ya.
-The whole point of this is to share the knowledge I've been gathering and get some feedback on my work.
+Welcome to my AI hub!
+I've got a whole bunch of cool AI stuff for you to check out.
+The idea behind this is to share what I've been learning and get some feedback on my work.
+So let's dive in and see what we can discover together!

-Let's do it!
+- Valentina

 # Content